stephchang/DH150-Stephanie/Assignment 04/README.md

 ### What is(are) the traditional/current solution(s) to satisfy the needs?
 There are currently recipe books and online recipe websites.
 ### What is(are) the limitation(s) that possibly would be improved with (digital) technology?
-When looking up recipes in books or websites, you usually find the recipe first and buy the ingredients.
+When looking up recipes in books or websites, you may not have all the ingredients that are required for the recipe.
+This may cause people to be unable to make the dish or require them to go on grocery run.
 Digital technology can add the feature of looking up recipes through ingredients so that one can explore new meals with what ingredients they already have.

 ## Step02: Target users
 ### What are the characteristics of users? (ex. demographics, preference, expertise)
-Demographic: Working adults, college students
+Demographic: Working middle-aged woman who has children

-Preference: Wants to save money, Looks for convenience
+Preference: Looks for convenience, Cares about not wasting food, Wants to save money

-Expertise: Can cook
+Expertise: Can/likes to cook
 ### Where would the users do that activity? (i.e., context of use)
 Users will most likely be searching for recipes in the kitchen near the refrigerator to see what they already have.
 If they already marked what they have, they could be anywhere searching for recipes.
 ### What would the users do to complete that activity? (e.g., goal, operation, method, action)